robin-sevelin/match-my-career/scrum_cermonies/2023-09-20/DailyStandup.md

 ### Robin

-Today i will add functionallity to the button on the education card so get data from related occupations.
+Today i have improved the search logic and started with the impementation of the graph in the competencis page.